jayshinde12/mphasis-assignment/README.md

 ## SCSS Library used

-Bootstrap is used as scss library and all the bootstrap classed are used to implement the style.
+Bootstrap is used as scss library and all the bootstrap classes are used to implement the style.